blomman9/Highcharts-PHP/readme.md

 Developed by Robert Blomdalen (https://github.com/blomman9)
 -----------------------------

-Just forked it, made it PSR-0 compliance and added composer
+Just forked it, made it PSR-0 compliance, added composer and added some more tests

 Installation
 ------------